-After making appropriate enquiries, the Governing Body considers that the College has adequate resources to continue in operational existence for the foreseeable future and has approved the 5-year financial plan to July 2026.
-As of 25 November 2021 the Group had available to it £9.5m of cash at bank, and additional headroom of £4.0m in its revolving loan facility to fund working capital requirements.
-In addition, the College has set an achievable surplus budget for 2022 and forecasts surpluses into future periods.
-The ESFA financial health measure has remained "Outstanding" and remains at least "Good" throughout the forecast period to 2026 For this reason, it continues to adopt the going concern basis in preparing the Financial Statements.
+After making appropriate enquiries, the Governing Body considers that the College has adequate resources to continue in operational existence for the foreseeable future and has approved the 5-year financial plan to July 2027.
+As of 28 November 2022 the Group had available to it £8.7m of cash at bank.

+In addition, despite difficult macro-economic conditions and increasing costs the College expects to retain its ESFA financial health score within the "Good" classification through 2022/23 and is continues to consider the impact of ongoing market uncertainty (particularly in relation to energy prices) for the period from 2023/24 and beyond and considers that the Colleges financial position can be maintained at an acceptable level.
+For this reason, it continues to adopt the going concern basis in preparing the Financial Statements.